 - 4.6.4 There are a number of smaller concentrations of shops and services across Reading.
 These are designated as local centres, which fulfil the next tier in the hierarchy from district centres.
 Whitley Street and Wokingham Road are larger centres than other centres in this list, and they are therefore designated as major local centres, where a greater scale of development will be appropriate. - 4.6.5 Of the centres other than Central Reading, those which have the greatest physical capacity for development are The Meadway and Whitley.
 Whitley centre is located within one of the concentrations of greatest deprivation in Reading, and within which substantial development will take place over the plan period.
 There has been recent development of new town centre uses within this centre, and there is scope for additional development, which is dealt with within the South Reading chapter.
 The Meadway is an ageing shopping precinct which would benefit from substantial physical improvement (or, potentially, complete redevelopment) to allow it to continue its district centre role.
-This site is covered by an allocation in policy WR3, and by a Planning Brief. - 4.6.6 The boundaries of all centres on the Proposals Map have been deliberately drawn to include a wider area than simply the shopping parades, incorporating facilities such as schools and community centres where possible.
+This site is covered by an allocation in policy WR3, and by a Planning Brief.
+However, this does not mean there will not be significant investment in other centres, and there is an existing planning permission for development in Caversham centre for example. - 4.6.6 The boundaries of all centres on the Proposals Map have been deliberately drawn to include a wider area than simply the shopping parades, incorporating facilities such as schools and community centres where possible.
 Such an approach ties in with the definitions of centres in previous national guidance, which emphasise the importance of a diverse range of facilities.
 The boundaries also incorporate known development opportunities where they exist.
 This will ensure that, where the sequential approach is being applied, smaller centres include sites which could actually be developed. - 4.6.7 When applying the sequential approach as set out in the NPPF, the town centre boundaries are the centre boundaries set out on the Proposals Map, with the exception of Central Reading, where the boundary will depend on the uses proposed (see Policy CR1).